brij-joe/cloud-to-local-llm/README.md

 With this approach, you gain full control over your LLM environment without relying on external APIs.

 **System requirements:** A multi‑core CPU and a GPU are essential for local execution.
 For NVIDIA GPUs, install CUDA along with the appropriate Torch packages to ensure compatibility.

+Reach out to me at [brij_joe@yahoo.com](mailto:brij_joe@yahoo.com) if you need technical know-how to build enterprise grade multi-agent system.